 When it comes to college life, this is one of the most favorite rites of passage of life.
 It gives us the opportunity to grow before stepping into professional life.
 Some of us take it as a great learning opportunity and avail their time wisely, while some of us struggle with the overload of new experiences and sometimes end up making decisions that we might regret.

 During college, there’s one major issue that we must be careful about, it’s taking stock of one’s finances.
-It’s not surprising that this is one of the main challenges of being a student and going through college.
+It’s not surprising that this is one of the main challenges of being a student and writing my dissertations in college.

 A recent report via cnbc told of an often un-reported situation of college students often being financially illiterate and prone to making poor decisions.
 School officials have called for students becoming more aware of their finances, adhering careful budgeting plans and getting a handle of financial plans available to them.